GautamJaganatha/Performing-OCR/README.md

 The entire system is built on the robust Spring Boot framework, incorporating professional software development practices such as comprehensive error handling and detailed logging through SLF4J.
 Every operation, from file reception to final storage, is meticulously logged, providing clear audit trails and facilitating system monitoring and debugging.
 The service layer is designed with clear separation of concerns, making the system both maintainable and extensible for future enhancements.

+This system is particularly valuable for organizations that need to handle sensitive documents securely while extracting meaningful insights from their content.
+Its combination of security features, text analysis capabilities, and robust data management makes it suitable for various applications, from legal document processing to business intelligence gathering from document repositories.